Wellington Culinary Events Trust

 The WCET acquired Beervana in May 2015.
 Beervana is New Zealand's premier craft beer celebration offering attendees the opportunity to sample the latest offerings from breweries here in New Zealand, Australia and a few handpicked from around the world.
 Enthusiasts are enlightened with informative seminars on how to appreciate craft beer even more than you already do.
 For keen home-brewers there are masterclasses, equipment and friendly advice.

-The Wellington Culinary Events Trust Board is governed by an inspiring group of leaders in their field:
+The WCET Board is governed by an inspiring group of leaders in their field:

 Grant Maxwell - Chair

 Grant has spent his career working in marketing and communications, across numerous roles.
 He started his career in marketing roles before moving into advertising.
 Over the last 25 years he’s worked across most parts of the advertising communication process, including most recently the ever-evolving digital and data spaces.

 Grant has served on the WCET board since 2015 and chaired the Audit and Risk committee before taking over the role of Trust Chair in October 2017.

 Grant also sits as an industry member on the Advertising Standards Complaints Board and spent 8 years on the Media Committee of the Commercial Communications Council.

 Grant lives in Wellington, is married with two teenagers and spends any spare time nurturing a crazy compulsion to restore classic Italian cars.